 Some transfers are exempt from these rules.
 For example, you won’t need an inspection if you’re creating or ending a joint ownership.
 The same is true if your home was built less than 24 months before the transfer.

 For a smooth sale of your home, have the inspection made at least two weeks before your scheduled closing.
 Even better, you might start the process before you list your home for sale.

-The attorneys at the Ann Arbor law firm of Hamilton, Graziano & London PLC can assist you at all stages of your home sale.
+The attorneys at the Ann Arbor law firm of Hamilton, Graziano & London can assist you at all stages of your home sale.